BenyAlbatross/collection-of-programs-and-solutions-for-minecraft-autofishing/README.md

 ## Summary
 - In 1.16+, minecraft fish farms do not work.
 New autofishers need to detect when the fishing bobber goes underwater, (right click) reel in, and (right click) cast out again.
 - Caption template matching works the best, and I recommend elias123tre's script.
 Requires python knowledge.
 (I may fork and provide an updated executable download in the future)
 - If you want to run the autofisher without having to leave minecraft up on the screen, I recommend MrKinau's fishing bot.
-However, you won't be able to tell if anyone is nearby checking if you are autofishing.
+However, you won't be able to tell if anyone is nearby - making you very vulnerable to bans.
 Jar file available to run without technical knowledge needed.

 ## Glossary
 - Executable: A program that can be run just by double clicking on it, with all the necessary components included inside or in the same folder.
 For example: .exe, .jar, .app, and UNIX Executable Files.
 Runs just like an app.